GridlockNetwork/Resources/whitepapers/readme.md

 ### Wallet Generation

-The user provides multiple pieces of identification information (i1, i2... in) such as name and a government ID and credential information (c1,c2...cn) such as password, 2FA, biometric key.
-Using the provided information, we will construct a custom Merkle tree combining each element.
+The user provides multiple pieces of identification information (i1, i2... in), such as name and a government ID, and credential information (c1, c2... cn), such as password and either a 2FA or a biometric key.
+Using the provided information, Gridlock will construct a custom Merkle tree combining each element.
 This allows us to generate password tiers used by the fading security engine (see below).

 Prior to transmittal, each data element is hashed client-side using Argon2d with a moderately large number of iterations.
 The assumption is that crypto transactions are not extremely common, so a multi-second wait is a fair trade-off for increased protection against brute-force attacks.
-Additionally, the finality time of many blockchains makes the extended client-side delay negligible (i.e. a three-second wait for a Bitcoin transaction which takes an average of 10 minutes to finalize).
+Additionally, the finality time of many blockchains makes the extended client-side delay negligible (i.e. a three-second wait for a Bitcoin transaction, which takes an average of 10 minutes to finalize).

 We will create n sets of hashed credentials for each participating device to create unique hashed sets for each participant.
 Aragon2 automatically provides a unique salt per hash.
 This allows us to protect against user impersonation between devices.
 In other words, the H(c1) on one device will not match H(c1) on another device.
 Compromised devices cannot coerce additional key shares using their hashed credentials.